junglesta/wherenodoctor/pages/about-this-guide-book.md

 ---
 layout: page
-title: about this guide book
+title: "about this guide book"
 permalink: /about/
 ---